coi-gov-pl/pomocua-ogloszenia/README.md

 Before you run apps, you have to set variables in .env or .env.{environment} file.

-If you want to run the app with keycloak, proxy and db you can do it with:
+If you want to run the app with keycloak, proxy and db you can do it with (first step is optional for cleaing up):

+        $ docker-compose down -v --remove-orphans
-        $ docker-compose -p help-ua build
+        $ docker-compose build
         $ REINIT_KEYCLOAK=1 docker-compose -p help-ua up -d

 REINIT\_KEYCLOAK forces the keycloak to reinit the DB to initial state (all changes **WILL GET LOST**)._